kokyriakidis/pgPhase/docs/collect_bam_variation_implementation.md

 chunk 2: chr11:500001-1000000

-If two fuzzy-equivalent large insertion rows appeared in different chunks (unusual but possible near boundaries), they remain separate rows in the output, as they would in longcallD’s per-chunk candidate lists.
+If two fuzzy-equivalent large insertion rows appeared in different chunks (unusual but possible near boundaries), they remain separate rows unless their complete `VariantKey` values are identical.
+Exact duplicates collapse to one row, with active-region-passing rows preferred.
 ```

 ## 21. TSV Output